Living Room Design Ideas

 Let The Sunshine In

-One of the best parts of summer is letting as much natural light touch your space as possible.
-Though this probably isn't possible unless you own your place, maximize how much light you can let into your home by opting for bigger windows that you can always keep open.
+One of the best parts of summer is the natural light coming into your space.
+The most significant interior design trend for the coming year is homes featuring plenty of natural light, so interior designers the world over are recommending it.
+While it may be challenging to achieve this if you don't own the space you live in, you can always maximize the light coming in by keeping your windows open or using sheer curtains.
+If, however, you do own the space you're living in, opt for big windows so as to ensure that your area is always flooded with natural light.
 Big windows help bring all of the sunshine in, even if it's limited during the summer months.
-If you're renting your space, opt for lights that mimic natural sunlight to make your space feel cozy.
-Warm, fuzzy bulbs can imitate the feel of daylight so that your space always feels bright, even in the dead of winter.
+If you're renting your space, opt for lights that mimic natural sunlight to make your area feel cozy.
+Warm, fuzzy bulbs can imitate the feel of daylight so that your room always feels bright, even in the dead of winter.

-If you like these home decor ideas and want to bring them to life in your home, or design your own perfect living space, start a project on Spacejoy.
+If these interior design trends have inspired you and you want to bring them to life in your home, or design your own perfect living space, start a project on Spacejoy.
 You will receive unlimited access to an expert design team who can translate your vision and guide you to your perfect room design.
 Our unique technology allows you to view your room in 3D and interact with your design.
 Move and swap the products with a touch of a finger to see the unlimited possibilities.
 Our team will also curate a shopping list for you with handpicked products to suit your budget and your style that you can shop right away on our platform.
 Your dream home is now one click away.
 Click here for pricing plans.